The International Edvard Grieg Piano Competition is a biennial competition arranged by the Edvard Grieg Museum Troldhaugen in Bergen, Norway.

 In 2012 the competition was moved to Edvard Grieg Museum Troldhaugen in Bergen and renamed "The International Edvard Grieg Piano Competition".
 With this move, the prizes increased and the Bergen Philharmonic Orchestra entered as the orchestra for the final round, and as an important partner.

-The key ambition for today’s organization is a high quality competition is a warm and inclusive atmosphere in Grieg’s own historic surroundings.
+The key ambition for today’s organization is a high quality competition with a warm and inclusive atmosphere in Grieg’s own historic surroundings.
 The candidates stay with host families, and the schedule includes a number of concerts and events during the whole competition week.
-All candidates who do not reach the final are offered paid concerts at the “pianists on tour” concept, with a fee that in most cases will cover their travel expenses.
+All candidates who do not reach the semi-final are offered paid concerts at the “pianists on tour” concept, with a fee that in most cases will cover their travel expenses.
 A number of events, lectures and masterclasses make The International Edvard Grieg Piano Competition a unique piano gathering in a city with long musical traditions.

 The Grieg Competition aims to be a modern competition of high standards concerning impartiality and transparency.
 From 2016, Grieg Competition publishes all votes by the Jury after the competition has ended.